FriendsOfREDAXO/rexfactor/README.md

 ## use cases

+## Type Coverage and Refactorings

+The quality of refactorings performed with rexfactor is highly dependent on the native type coverage of the code, which can be measured with rexstan.
+This relationship exists for several reasons:

+1. **Safer Automated Changes**:
+   Code with high type coverage allows rexfactor (via Rector) to perform more precise and safer refactorings.
+Particularly, the "TYPE_DECLARATION" set yields better results when the code already has partial type information.

+2. **Better Static Analysis**:
+   Type definitions are a fundamental building block for static code analysis.
+Tools like rexstan can only work reliably when they know which data types they're dealing with.

+3. **Prevention of Regressions**:
+   When refactoring strongly typed code, potential issues can be detected earlier, which reduces the likelihood of regressions.

+### Recommended Approach

+1. First, measure the current type coverage with rexstan
+2. Apply the "TYPE_DECLARATION" set with RexFactor
+3. Run rexstan again to check the improved type coverage
+4. Proceed with other desired refactorings that now build upon a more solid, typed codebase

+This creates a positive cycle: Higher type coverage leads to better refactorings, which in turn can further improve type coverage.

 ### PHP Version Migrations

 This use case helps updating the PHP version used in a project to a newer one according to the official php.net migration guide.
 This can involve migrating code to be compatible with the new version and updating any deprecated features to the recommended replacements.

+Available migrations include PHP 7.2 through PHP 8.3, allowing you to gradually update your codebase to support newer PHP versions.

 ### Improve Code Quality